josephinechong-myob/TicTacToe/README.md

 # TicTacToe

 Tic Tac Toe is one of the few games that transcends cultures and continents, it is easily understood and cost nothing to play.

-## The rule of the game
+This Tic Tac Toe game has been developed in C# for this [kata](https://github.com/MYOB-Technology/General_Developer/blob/main/katas/kata-foundational/foundational-kata-tictactoe.md).

-### Game Play
+## Game objective

-Two players are required for a game.
-Each player will assume wither an “X” or “O”.
-Players take turn to play till a player wins, or the end of the game (whichever happens first).
+Two players (assigned “X” or “O”) take turns to play until a player wins, draws or forfeits the game.

 ### Condition for a win
 A player wins when all fields in a column are taken by the player.
 A player wins when all fields in a row are taken by the player.
 A player wins when all fields in a diagonal are taken by the player.

 ### Conditions for a draw
 The game is drawn when all fields are taken on the board.

-## Basic Tic Tac Toe

-We are going old school.

-Here we implement a console based version of Tic Tac Toe that allows two human players to play the game on a 3 x 3 board.

-It's really simple...
-The first player will be the X, the second player will be the O. You keep playing the game until there is a winner, a draw, or someone gives up.
+## Run & Build Notes
+You need to be able to read the code on an IDE that can compile C# (i.e. Rider).
+The game is played on the terminal.

+## Coding principles used:
+- TDD (Test driven development)
+- Good testing code coverage
+- Test doubles & Mocks
+- Interfaces
+- Inline testing & Facts (Unit tests)
+- Constructor methods & public fields
+- Single responsibility principle (SRP) to write functions
+- DRY principle (do not repeat yourself)
+- Readability for functions and their names